-After seeing some absolutely beauties last year that were rather expensive I decided to have a go at making my very own reusable fabric crackers.
+After seeing some absolutely beauties a few years ago that were rather expensive I decided to have a go at making my very own reusable fabric crackers.

 Now I must admit that A LOT of hours went in to making my very own fabric crackers but I intend them to be heirloom pieces that in generations to come my great great grand nieces and nephews will dig out each year to use in their futuristic Mars homes remembering Great Aunt Chloé...

 If you want to have a go at making your own they can really be as simple or as complicated as you like.
-It was my crowns in particular that took a fair bit of time although I feel they can be used throughout the party season.
+It was my crowns in particular that took a fair bit of time but can be used throughout the party season.